Good Samaritans pay for homeless man's hotel stay ahead of wintry weather

 "We would work with the local organizations like PATH, Hunger for Love and Gateway and Highway 80 Rescue Mission and Hand-Up Network to be able to meet the emergency needs on the streets," Finney said.
 "So that would involve the ability to assess the situations get people where they need to go, see what their needs are, what help there is for them.
 Even if it's just some water, hand-warmers, things to help keep them warm, getting them where they need to go."

-Finney's group helps during times of cold, injuries, a need for counseling.
+Finney's group helps during times of cold, injuries, or a need for counseling.